pangnasun/IMCapstoneProject/Blog Post Four/readme.md

 # Weekly Blog Post Four: Adding Scenes

 I have added another scene to my project.
 In this scene, the player is teleported to another environment and their objective is to explore the place and complete the quest.
+As shown in the video, I was able to implement movement control to move around in this scene.